-- In a small saucepan over medium high heat, mix all of the ingredients for the simple syrup.
-Get the mixture to a boil, then reduce to a low heat.
+- In a small saucepan over medium-high heat, mix all of the ingredients for the simple syrup.
+Get the mixture to a boil, then reduce to low heat.
 Be sure the sugar is fully melted.
 Remove it from the heat once it has reduced marginally and allowed to cool.

 - Brush a layer of syrup on each cupcake after it has cooled.
 Brush with a second coat once it has dried and/or soaked in.